 Learn more about the healthcare industry; read my articles about its medical and business trends, content marketing and digital strategy, brand and product management, mergers and acquisitions, consumer wellness, managed care and market access strategy.

-Visit my website and connect with me via LinkedIn and Twitter
+Visit my websites and connect with me via LinkedIn or Twitter

 Google/stethoscope image from Health Data Exploration Project, Irvine, CA (not affiliated with the Google / Radboud University Medical Center initiative)